isp1r0/DVNA/README.md

 ![DVNA logo](https://github.com/quantumfoam/DVNA/blob/master/dvna.jpg)

-# DVNA
-Damn Vulnerable Node Application (DVNA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.
+Damn Vulnerable Node Application (DVNA) is a node.js web application that is damn vulnerable.
+Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment or to serve as a cyber range for capture the flag events.

 The aim of DVNA is to **practice some of the most common web vulnerability**, with **various difficultly levels**, with a simple straightforward interface.
 Please note, there are **both documented and undocumented vulnerability** with this software.
 This is intentional.
 You are encouraged to try and discover as many issues as possible.